 EQIP Acequia Initiative

-New Mexico EQIP Acequia Initiative
+New Mexico Acequia Initiative

 Acequias provide water to many small acreage and low income farmers in New Mexico.
-There are hundreds of acequias in New Mexico.
+There are hundreds of Acequias in New Mexico.

-This initiative is intended more for joint projects benefitting multiple land owners and not to implement conservation practices specific to each land owners property.
+Priority for this Initiative will be given to projects addressing multiple resource concerns benefiting multiple land owners.
 A separate application/contract would be needed to implement practices specific to an individual land owner.